-When faced with this question, thousands upon thousands of wine drinkers will give the same answer: Bordeaux.
+When faced with this question, thousands upon thousands of wine drinkers give the same answer: Bordeaux.

-Bordeaux is undeniably an exceptional wine region, and it can be a mysterious one, too.
-Scroll down to learn more about these incredible wines, or view our entire selection of Bordeaux now.
+It is undeniably a great wine region, but it can be a mysterious one, too.
+Scroll down to learn more about the incredible wines of Bordeaux, or start shopping now.

 Red Bordeaux may be made from the following five grapes: Cabernet Sauvignon, Merlot, Cabernet Franc, Petit Verdot, and Malbec.
 Some Bordeaux is made from a single variety, some are made from all five.
 For white Bordeaux, only three varieties are permitted: Sauvignon Blanc, Sémillon, and Muscadelle.

-A great vintage for Cabernet Sauvignon can be a terrible vintage for Merlot (and vice versa).
-For this reason, winemakers may choose to vary the proportions of grape varieties in a wine from vintage to vintage.
+A great vintage for Cabernet Sauvignon can be a terrible vintage for Merlot (or vice versa).
+For this reason, winemakers often choose to vary the proportions of grape varieties used in a wine from vintage to vintage.